 At one time, the only way of getting from Wheelgate to the Market Place was by using Studley Lane at the top of which was a short passage leading into the Market Place.
+"Studley's lane" is mentioned in the Malton Messenger of 22 March 1856 as the lane leading from Market-place to Wheelgate.
 In 1857, or shortly before, a lot of old cottages in Studley Lane were pulled down to open out the site for the National School.
 St. Michael Street was formed out of the old lane 'and the improvements begun which culminated only recently in the reconstruction of the premises now occupied by Messrs.
 Read, the city clothiers.'

 The 1851 census lists Studley Lane, but it is missing from the 1861 census.

 - Yorkshire Gazette, 4 July 1914

 What follows has been taken from Thomas Baker's 'Memories of Malton and Some of its Inhabitants in the 'Sixties and Onwards'.
 The date of writing is assumed to be the 1920s - 'sixties' refers to the 1860s!